WardLordRuby/match_wire/README.md

 ### Custom queries
 Filtering H2M servers is easy by adding your own arguments.
 Any combination of filters is valid
-The filter command with no added arguments will give you the top 100 most populated servers

 Examples: